How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 2. Bank Loan: How much bank loan can you get?

-Unless you are making millions on end, most of us will have to take a loan from the bank when buying a condominium.
-Properties are not cheap, and as such we have to take hefty sums from the bank.
-Because banks have to take into consideration the riskiness of loaning to an individual, there will be a limit to how much one can actually borrow from the bank.
-This article will cover the factors that affect how much bank loan you may take.
+Unless you are making millions, most of us will have to take a loan from the bank when buying a condominium.
+Properties are not cheap, and as such we have to borrow hefty sums.
+Because banks have to take into account the riskiness of lending to an individual, there will be a limit to how much one can actually borrow.
+This section covers the factors that affect how much bank loan you may take.

 Mortgage Servicing Ratio (MSR)

-MSR refers to the portion of a borrower’s gross monthly income that goes towards repaying all property loans, including the loan being applied for.
-This is applicable to those looking to purchase an executive condominium.
-To calculate the MSR, take the monthly repayment installments for all property loans and divide it by your gross monthly income, then multiply it by 100%.
-The borrower’s MSR has to be less than or equals to 30%.
+MSR refers to the portion of a borrower's gross monthly income that goes towards repaying all property loans, including the loan being applied for.
+It is capped at 30% and applies only to HDB flats and executive condominiums bought directly from a developer (within the MOP).
+It does not apply to a private condominium or a resale EC bought after its MOP.
+To calculate the MSR, take the monthly repayment instalments for all property loans, divide by your gross monthly income, then multiply by 100%.
+The result must be 30% or lower.

 Total Debt Servicing Ratio (TDSR)

-TDSR refers to the portion of a borrower’s gross monthly income that goes towards repaying the monthly debt obligations, including the loan being applied for.
-To calculate the TDSR, take your total monthly debt obligations and divide it by your gross monthly income, then multiply it by 100%.
-It should be less than or equal to 60%.
-The monthly debt obligations will include property-related loans, including the loan being applied for, car loans, student loans, renovation loans, credit card loans and any other secured or unsecured loans, including revolving loans.
+TDSR refers to the portion of a borrower's gross monthly income that goes towards repaying all monthly debt obligations, including the loan being applied for.
+To calculate the TDSR, take your total monthly debt obligations, divide by your gross monthly income, then multiply by 100%.
+It must be 55% or lower (the cap was tightened from 60% to 55% in December 2021).
+Importantly, banks must stress-test your TDSR using an assumed interest rate of at least 4% for residential property, even if your actual rate is lower, so your borrowing capacity is calculated on that 4% floor rather than today's headline rates.
+The monthly debt obligations counted include property-related loans, car loans, student loans, renovation loans, credit card balances and any other secured or unsecured loans, including revolving loans.

 Loan Tenure